Monasticism: Christianity

 In the West, the most significant development occurred when the rules for monastic communities were written down, the Rule of St Basil being credited with having been the first.
 The precise dating of the Rule of the Master is problematic.
 It has been argued that it antedates the Rule of Saint Benedict created by Benedict of Nursia for his monastery in Monte Cassino, Italy (c.
 529), and the other Benedictine monasteries he had founded as part of the Order of St Benedict.
 It would become the most common rule throughout the Middle Ages and is still in use today.
 The Augustinian Rule, due to its brevity, has been adopted by various communities, chiefly the Canons Regular.
 Around the 12th century, the Franciscan, Carmelite, Dominican, Servite Order (see Servants of Mary) and Augustinian mendicant orders chose to live in city convents among the people instead of being secluded in monasteries.
 St. Augustine's Monastery, founded in 1277 in Erfurt, Germany is regarded by many historians and theologians as the "cradle of the Reformation", as it is where Martin Luther lived as a monk from 1505 to 1511.

-Today new expressions of Christian monasticism, many of which are ecumenical, are developing in various places such as the Bose Monastic Community in Italy, the Monastic Fraternities of Jerusalem throughout Europe, the New Skete, the Anglo-Celtic Society of Nativitists, the Taizé Community in France, and the mainly Evangelical Protestant New Monasticism.
+Today new expressions of Christian monasticism, many of which are ecumenical, are developing in various places such as the Bose Monastic Community in Italy, the Monastic Fraternities of Jerusalem throughout Europe, the Anglo-Celtic Society of Nativitists, the Taizé Community in France, the Eastern Orthodox monasteries of New Skete, New York, and the mainly Evangelical Protestant New Monasticism.

 Hinduism

 In their quest to attain the spiritual goal of life, some Hindus choose the path of monasticism (Sannyasa).
 Monastics commit themselves to a life of simplicity, celibacy, detachment from worldly pursuits, and the contemplation of God.
 A Hindu monk is called a sanyāsī, sādhu, or swāmi.
 A nun is called a sanyāsini, sādhvi, or swāmini.
 Such renunciates are accorded high respect in Hindu society, because their outward renunciation of selfishness and worldliness serves as an inspiration to householders who strive for mental renunciation.
 Some monastics live in monasteries, while others wander from place to place, trusting in God alone to provide for their physical needs.
 It is considered a highly meritorious act for a lay devotee to provide sadhus with food or other necessaries.
 Sādhus are expected to treat all with respect and compassion, whether a person may be poor or rich, good or wicked.
 They are also expected to be indifferent to praise, blame, pleasure, and pain.
 A sādhu can typically be recognized by his ochre-colored clothing.
 Generally, Vaisnava monks shave their heads except for a small patch of hair on the back of the head, while Saivite monks let their hair and beard grow uncut.

-A sadhu's vow of renunciation typically forbids him from:
+A sādhu's vow of renunciation typically forbids him from: